boost-cmake/bcm/doc/src/BCMInstallTargets.rst

 .. program:: bcm_install_targets

-This install the targets specified.
+This installs the targets specified.
 It will also install a corresponding cmake package config(which can be found with ``find_package``) to link against the library targets.

 .. option:: TARGETS <target-name>...

-The name of targets to install.
+The name of the targets to install.

 .. option:: INCLUDE <directory>...

-Installs include directories.
+Include directories to be installed.
 It also makes the include directory available for targets to be installed.

 .. option:: DEPENDS PACKAGE <package-name>...